LinuKKx/Kika-Kalolo.github.io/README.md

 I want to write an interactive code using this platform but this is yet to be determined.

-After many trials and errors, I created a simple, yet short interactive algorithm that prompts users to enter data which is measured by how the user responded.
+After many trials and errors, I wrote a simple algorithm that prompts users to enter data.